wpexpertsio/new-user-approve/readme.txt

 Tested up to: 3.5
 Stable tag: 1.4.2

-New User Approve is a Wordpress plugin that allows a blog administrator to approve a user before they are able to access and login to the blog.
+New User Approve is a WordPress plugin that allows a blog administrator to approve a user before they are able to access and login to the blog.

 == Description ==

-In a normal Wordpress blog, once a new user registers, the user is created in the database.
+In a normal WordPress blog, once a new user registers, the user is created in the database.
 Then an email is sent to the new user with their login credentials.
 Very simple.
 As it should be.